bishasaurus/AnimalDex/README.md

 <b>Installation</b>

-  Download the .zip file, extract it, and open the whole project on Eclipse or other Java platform.
+  Download the .zip file, extract it, and open and run the whole project on Eclipse or other Java platform.

 <b>Usage</b>